ZationServer/zation-documentation/guides/server/controller.md

 This chapter will explain all the different options.
 Note that you can combine all of these options.

-##### Client Token State Access
+##### Token State Access

-With the client token state access, we can set access rights which depends on the actual state of a token.
+With the token state access, we can set access rights which depends on the actual state of a token.
 That can be for example the user group, user id or additional token variables.

 !> **Token ?** The token is like an id card of a client.
 The client only has a token when its authenticated.
 You also can set individual variables on a token with the bag.